DamienBitrise/bitrise-fan-out-sample/README.md

 ## Step 1

-Clone the following repository into your own GitHub account
+Fork the following repository into your own GitHub account

 - https://github.com/DamienBitrise/medium-ios-automated-testing-fastlane